 Background Nervous system development in early life influences the quality of cognitive ability during adulthood.
-Neuronal development and neurogenesis are highly influenced by neurotrophins.
-The most active neurotrophin is brain-derived neurotrophic factor (BDNF).
-Physical activity has a positive effect on cognitive function.
-However, few experimental studies have been done on children to assess the effect of aerobic regular exercise on BDNF levels.
+Neuronal development and neurogenesis are high 7 influenced by neurotrophins.
+The most active neurotrophin i 19 in-derived neurotrophic factor (BDNF).
+Physical activity has a positive effect on cognitive function 4 owever, few experimental studies have been done on children to assess the effect of aerobic regular exercise on 4 NF levels.